 Igloo Marine Ultra Soft Cooler Aesthetics

-For a looks standpoint, the Igloo Marine Ultra Soft Coolers are quite attractive.
-They all come in a two or three-tone color schemes.
+From a looks standpoint, the Igloo Marine Ultra Soft Coolers are quite attractive.
+They all come in two or three-tone color schemes.
 You can pick between a lovely light gray/dark gray/neon green look or the more traditional blue/white look.
-And there are also plenty of the old style black/white models floating around.
+And there are also plenty of old-style black/white models floating around.

 Seeing how you tend to “wear” soft coolers, it appears that Igloo did put a bit more effort into making them look more stylish than their hard-sided marine coolers.
 Not only are the colors nice, but all of the pockets and various features fit in well with the overall design and accomplish a streamlined look.

 The primary goal of Igloo’s Soft Cooler line is to be a short-term cooling solution.
 The combination of being much smaller than a typical cooler and also not having the thick, hard-sided insulation does mean that you are unlikely to see quite the ice life.

 However, Igloo has implemented thicker MaxCold insulation layers, used quality materials, and followed tight manufacturing tolerances to make sure that their marine soft coolers will have the best performance that they can have.

 After internal testing (filling the cooler with around 1/3 ice, leaving it out in the heat, and occasionally opening it), our results were as follows: